dev0T/dev0T/README.md

 <br/>

 My name is Teryn, but you can call me T!
-I'm a web developer.

 ### If you are curious about me:

-- 💼 Full Stack Web Developer Developer at Dinify.
+- 💼 Full Stack Web Developer at Dinify.
 - 🎓 Graduated from Langara College's Computer Science program.
 - 🤓 Currently being mentored in Front End Development.
 - 📈 I am growth driven, always looking forward to learn and contribute.